TomNgan/bubble_trouble_clone/README.md

 ## What did I get from this project?

 First attempt to
-- use a rounded rectangle - ClipRRect
+- use a rounded rectangle - ClipRRect()
-- use decoration type
+- use decoration type - BoxDecoration()
 - use Icons data type - Icons.arrow_upward

 More understanding about